We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Makers of air fryers advertise this appliance as a route to making and enjoying fried foods without the adverse health effects of oil-fried foods.
 Air-fried foods have a lower fat content than deep-fried foods, which means they may be more healthful.

 However, some people are concerned about the possible health risks of using this new form of cooking, primarily due to fears over toxicity and cancer; others are skeptical about the alleged benefits of air-fried foods.

 In this article, we look at the health benefits and risks of using air fryers and compare the technique with other cooking methods.

 Manufacturers designed air fryers to create a more healthful way to cook deep-fried foods, not to replace traditional, healthful methods of preparing foods, such as roasting and grilling.

 Deep-fried foods tend to contain a lot more fat than foods cooked in other ways.

 While 100 grams (g) of fried and battered chicken breast contains

 Since air fryers require a fraction of the oil that deep fryers need, people can have a more healthful meal that has similar flavors and textures.

 This is desirable since lowering oil intake can be hugely beneficial for a person’s health.
-Scientists have linked intakes of fat from vegetable oil to a variety of health conditions, including but not limited to an increased risk of heart disease and higher rates of inflammation.
+Scientists have linked intakes of fat from vegetable oil to a variety of health conditions, including but not limited to

 None of this is guarantees that air-fried chicken is more healthful than roasted, grilled, slow-cooked, or pan-seared chicken.
 There are many other appliances capable of providing healthful, delicious foods.
 They just do not result in the fried crispy texture that air fryers provide.